rdmouhouadi/BuilderLab/README.md

 ## What is BuilderLab?

-As students, we are expected to showcase personal projects in our portfolios to stand out during job searches.
+Student are expected to showcase personal projects in portfolios to stand out during job searches.
 However, it is often difficult to come up with solid project ideas that address real technical or business problems — projects that are truly portfolio-worthy.

 Working alone, this can be challenging.
 But in teams of two, three, or more, it becomes much more achievable, and a project can even evolve into a product.